virajprabhu/read-timer/README.md

 * Factoring in the complexity of the article while computing the estimate

 * Factoring in other intangible aspects such as user interest in the topic/ nature of the article (for example, a comic) and so on.

+Run instructions:

+* Ensure you have the latest version of Google Chrome